open-chat-labs/open-chat/sns/config/sns_proposal_summary.md

 Initially distributed:
 - 52%: Reserved for the SNS treasury & under control of the OpenChat DAO
-- 25%: To be distributed by the NNS run decentralization sale which includes the community fund
+- 25%: To be distributed by the NNS run decentralization sale which includes the Community Fund
 - 15%: Allocated to the OpenChat dev team which vests over 4 years
 - 8%: Allocated to DFINITY for providing seed funding which vests over 2 years